PAUL NEWMAN QC

 - Smithson v Hamilton 1 WLR 1453.
 The leading case on the court’s jurisdiction to correct mistakes in pension scheme documentation.

-- Trustee Solutions Ltd v Dubery 1 All ER 308 (affd., sub nom Cripps v Trustee Solutions Limited PLR 237).
+- Trustee Solutions Ltd v Dubery 1 All ER 308 (affd., sub nom Cripps v Trustee Solutions Limited Pens LR 237).
 This case concerned the validity of scheme amendments, group estoppels, and the effect of Barber window service on statutory winding-up priority categories.

-- Harland & Wolff Pension Trustees Ltd v Aon Consulting PLR 201.
+- Harland & Wolff Pension Trustees Ltd v Aon Consulting Pens LR 201.
 This case concerned the effect of retrospective amendments on the Barber window service.

-Paul has extensive experience of advising and acting in cases involving the rectification of pension scheme provisions, including acting for IBM in IBM United Kingdom Pensions Trust Limited v IBM United Kingdom Holdings Limited PLR 469.
-Paul also obtained rectification of pension scheme provisions by way of summary judgment in CIT Group (UK) Ltd v Gazzard EWHC 2557 (Ch) and CitiFinancial Europe plc v Davidson PLR 625.
+Paul has extensive experience of advising and acting in cases involving the rectification of pension scheme provisions, including acting for IBM in IBM United Kingdom Pensions Trust Limited v IBM United Kingdom Holdings Limited Pens LR 469.
+Paul has also obtained rectification of provisions of a number of pension schemes by way of summary judgment, such as in Lloyds Bank Plc v Lloyds Banking Group Pensions Trustees Ltd Pens LR 215, CIT Group (UK) Ltd v Gazzard EWHC 2557 (Ch) and CitiFinancial Europe plc v Davidson Pens LR 625.

-Paul has also been involved in the successful resolution of rectification claims involving pension schemes operated by Hewlett Packard and Citibank.
+Paul has also been involved in the successful resolution of rectification claims involving pension schemes operated by Hewlett Packard, Citibank and Lloyds Bank, and is currently involved in a number of other similar cases.

 Paul has obtained directions from the Court under s.48 of the Administration of Justice Act 1985 for permission to administer several pension schemes, on the basis of a particular construction of their governing provisions, which has proved in suitable cases a cheaper means of obtaining a more definitive clarification of ambiguities in pension schemes than rectification.
 An example of such a case – the first reported case of its kind – is Re BCA Pension Plan 4 WLR 5.